 - Becoming Independent

-Getting motorcycle insurance under parents’ names is a good way to save on premiums for young drivers just starting.
-Over time, you may find that getting your insurance will be the better choice as you establish your driving record.
+Getting motorcycle insurance under parents’ names is an excellent way to save on premiums for young drivers just starting.
+Over time, you may find getting your insurance will be the better choice as you establish your driving record.